PDC@UNL

 We have written a producer-consumer simulation in Java that is available in the same Eclipse project available at https://github.com/cbourke/PDCatUNL

-We have provided several classes (in unl.soc.producer_consumer
+We have provided several classes (in unl.soc.producer_consumer) that

 simulate a producer-consumer scenario: